Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/deployment.md

 of a service as any service is scaled in our out.

-For this reason, it requires [RBAC][k8s-rbac] permissions to access resources stored in Kubernetes object store.
+For this reason, it requires [RBAC][k8s-rbac] permissions to access resources stored in the Kubernetes object store.

 It needs read permissions (get,list,watch) on the following Kubernetes resources: